Tech-Geek1/Finite-Automata/README.md

-# Academic Projects done in Stellenbosch University
+# Academic Project done in Stellenbosch University
 # Finite-Automata for image compression and decompression